vonnagy/service-container/docs/Metrics.md

 * enabled - If the reporter is enabled then it will be loaded
 * reporting-interval - Each reporter can define it's own reporting interval

-The Service Container also provides a library with extra reporters: `DogStatsDReporter`, `InfluxDbReporter`, and `StatsDReporter`.
+The Service Container also provides a library with extra reporters: `DogStatsDReporter` and `StatsDReporter`.
 They are container in the `service-container-metrics-reporting`.

 ### Custom Reporters
 It is simple to create your own reporter by deriving your own reporter class from `com.github.vonnagy.service.container.metrics.reporting.ScheduledReporter`.